confluentinc/ksql/docs/developer-guide/ksqldb-clients/java-client.md

 ### Example Usage ###

-Here's an example of terminating a push query issued using the `streamQuery()` method:
+Here's an example of terminating a push query issued by using the `streamQuery()` method:

 ```java
 String pushQuery = "SELECT * FROM MY_STREAM EMIT CHANGES;";